 Dress on our trip is functional and casual; there are no formal wear evenings.
 For most travelers a casual dress code in a hot and sunny place means shorts and/or sleeveless tops.
 But are these culturally acceptable?
-In Egypt, the answer is yes, but a qualified one.
+In Egypt (and Jordan on the optional extension), the answer is yes, but a qualified one.

-Generally dress in Egypt tends to be conservative and modest.
+Generally dress in Egypt and Jordan tends to be conservative and modest.
 "Modest" means locals of both genders will cover legs and arms, wear higher necklines, and local women may cover their hair with a scarf.
 Therefore shorts and sleeveless tops are more for tourists.
 It is OK for you to wear them, as long as you don't mind that everyone knows you're a visitor.
 Also, there are a few subtle guidelines to keep in mind when wearing shorts.